 If you are joining an existing Employer account for your department, it should already be connected to UCSB.
 If you created your Employer account for your department, your last step should be to connect your Employer account to UCSB.
-Use the search bar to find University of California, Santa Barbara and click the + button to connect with us.
+Use the search bar to find Santa Barbara, and click the + button to connect with us.

 You can take this opportunity to connect with other campuses as well.
 Once we review your connection request, you will receive a confirmation email notifying you that your account is active at UCSB.
 The same process will occur at the other universities you connect with.

 Should you have questions throughout this transition, training documents and videos can be found on Handshake's Employer Support page.
 Before school starts each fall, we host weekly trainings on how to use Handshake for faculty and staff.

 - LOGIN: You can now login to Handshake using your UCSB email address and the password you set.

 - POST A JOB: Click on Jobs in the left column under Postings.
 On the Handshake Jobs page, click the Create Job button.
 Once you have filled in the required fields in each of the tabbed sections (Basics, Details, Preferences, Schools; at minimum choose UCSB), click Create.
 Learn more about jobs, student applications, and closing your job posting.

 - REVIEW: Your job posting will then be reviewed and approved/declined by Career Services.

 - RECEIVE APPLICATIONS: Review the student applications as they come in and close the posting when you are satisfied with the applicant pool.

 - SHARE: It is now time to spread the word!
 Every posting in Handshake has a unique URL that takes viewers who are logged into Handshake directly to your job description.
 If you would like to make the URL publicly viewable to share via email and social media, you can add the text /share_preview to the end of your job posting URL.